linz/basemaps/docs/api/empty-tiles.md

 Cons:

 - ❌ JPEG does not support transparency, so users get a black image
-- ❌ Much larger responses 1KB vs 0 byte payload
+- ❌ Much larger responses: 1KB vs 0 byte payload
 - ❌ Difficult to know in logs if the tile request was for a valid region

 ## 200 - 0 Byte